woodnsec/IoT-Forensics/milestone-3.md

 WiFi Pineapple = 172.16.42.1
 Google Home Mini = 172.16.42.248

-Unfortunately for our research the application traffic was encrypted and we were unable to find valuable data from the pcap.
+Unfortunately for our research the application traffic was encrypted, and we were unable to find valuable data from the pcap.
 The application data was sent via the http-over-tls protocol meaning it was encrypted before it was transmitted.
 This is good for security but not so much for our research project.

 ![GH Mini pcap application data](/GHmini-pcap-application-data.PNG?raw=true "The packet capture highlighting the encrypted application data")

-Luckily we are able to access the [developer portal](https://developers.google.com/actions/smarthome/logging) of the Google Home Mini - this allows us to see what a law enforcement officer might be able to subpoena for logs in a criminal investigation.
+Luckily, we are able to access the [developer portal](https://developers.google.com/actions/smarthome/logging) of the Google Home Mini - this allows us to see what a law enforcement officer might be able to subpoena for logs in a criminal investigation.

 ![GH Mini stackdriver logs](/GHmini-stackdriver-logs.PNG?raw=true "The stackdriver application logs from Google Cloud Platform")